JamesBullin/Birdie/Goals, Reviews. Retrospective.md

 # Sprint 2

+## Goals

 * Testing and Implementation of CRUD Operations
 * Create Wireframes
 * Create Basic UI
 * Allow users to select a ball from the database and display it's information in the UI.

+## Review

+* Lots of CRUD Operations were created
+  * Tests were not created for new
+* Rudimentary ball selection and display created
+* List of Colours and manufacturers available to the UI

+Did not start:

+* Wireframes and UI design

+## Retrospective

+I had a breakthrough with connecting the database to the UI!
+But I need to find a way to display normalised data.
+The UI is still not designed, so I'll do that in the next sprint.
+However, I'm pleased that there is now some UI functionality.

+# Sprint 3:

+## Goals:

+* Resolve issues with displaying normalised data
+* Finish and Test CRUD operations
+* Make Wireframe
+* Create window

+## Retro